Cleveland Indians New Logo: What Will The Team’s New Uniform Look Like After Removal Of Chief Wahoo?

 As NBC News reported, MLB commissioner Rob Manfred told Indians owner Paul Dolan that the offensive masot’s time had passed.

 “Over the past year, we encouraged dialogue with the Indians organization about the club’s use of the Chief Wahoo logo,” Manfred said.
-“During our constructive conversations, Paul Dolan made clear that there are fans who have a longstanding attachment to the logo and its place in the history of the team.
+“During our constructive conversations, Paul Dolan made clear that there are fans who have a longstanding attachment to the logo and its place in the history of the team.”

-“Nonetheless, the club ultimately agreed with my position that the logo is no longer appropriate for on-field use in Major League Baseball, and I appreciate Mr. Dolan’s acknowledgement that removing it from the on-field uniform by the start of the 2019 season is the right course.”
+He added, “Nonetheless, the club ultimately agreed with my position that the logo is no longer appropriate for on-field use in Major League Baseball, and I appreciate Mr. Dolan’s acknowledgement that removing it from the on-field uniform by the start of the 2019 season is the right course.”

 It was not immediately clear what the Cleveland Indians new logo would look like, but the report indicated that it will resemble the stylized “C” that the team had already been wearing on its jerseys.
 Some fans have suggested that the team could hold a competition to let them play a role in picking the new logo, while others called on the team to contact Native American artists to help incorporate them in the decision-making process.